maths/moodle-qtype_stack/doc/en/Developer/Website.md

 Before adding major style changes to the online docs, you are encouraged to test your changes locally.
 For this, you will need to install MkDocs and all the required extensions.

 1. [Install MkDocs](https://www.mkdocs.org/), including its requirements.
-2. Install Bootstrap with `pip install mkdocs-bootstrap`
+2. Install Material with `pip install mkdocs-material`
 3. Install the markdown extension with `pip install https://github.com/mitya57/python-markdown-math/archive/master.zip`
 4. Install the exclude plugin with `pip install mkdocs-exclude`
 5. Install the redirect plugin with `pip install mkdocs-redirects`